eclipse-archived/smarthome/docs/sources/architecture/index.md

 There are the following categories of bundles:

- - `config`: everything that is concerned with general configuration of the system like config files, xml parsing, etc.
+ - `config`: everything that is concerned with general configuration of the system like config files, xml parsing, discovery, etc.
  - `core`: the main bundles for the logical operation of the system - based on the abstract item and event concepts.
  - `io`: all kinds of optional functionality that have to do with i/o like console commands, audio support or http/rest communication
  - `model`: support for domain specific languages (DSLs)